Experimental Pydantic Support

 Validation Modes

-• Strict: Coercion is disabled, and only exactly matching types are accepted.
+"123"can be coerced to an integer. - Strict: Coercion is disabled, and only exactly matching types are accepted.

 Pyrefly reads your model config to determine the validation mode, so it can strike a balance between providing useful typing and IDE support while maintaining Pydantic's flexibility.